[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text _builder_version=”3.0.106″ background_layout=”light”]

 The unforgettable: Chinese Website

-Very important, your Chinese Website should be hosted to Hong Kong or Singapore for speed access.
-In fact, it’s always good in term of SEO to be hosted in Asia.
-Prepare a customer service available 24h/24, able to answer to all the customer’s questions.
+While it won’t be your primary source of income, you’ll need a website for China.
+Not only it will give you more visibility but also will be proof that you are reliable as a brand.
+It is important to notice that your Chinese Website should be hosted in Hong Kong or Singapore for speed access.
+In fact, it’s always good in terms of SEO to be hosted in Asia.
+Prepare a customer service available 24h/24, able to answer all the customer’s questions.

 Chinese Social networks